swharden/GuiCommandPattern/README.md

 ![](dev/screenshot.gif)

 ## Project Structure
-* `MyBackend` contains business logic.
-It should not be aware of GUI objects.
+* **`MyBackend` contains business logic.** It should not be aware of GUI objects.
+We can create classes and interfaces in this project.

-* `MyGui` contains GUI logic.
-It depends on the backend project.
+* **`MyGui` contains GUI logic.** It depends on the backend project. `Form1.cs` is where the main GUI code lives.
+Ideally the GUI project will be a thin wrapper around functionality that lives in the backend project.

-* `MyBackendTests` contains unit tests.
-It depends on the backend project.
+* **`MyBackendTests` contains unit tests.** It depends on the backend project.
+It uses NUnit which has a similar API to JUnit.

 ## Development Environment Setup